Career and Internship Opportunities

 Compensation and Benefits

-Salary of $70,000 per year with a competitive benefits package including health and life insurance, 403(b) match, and generous paid time off, holidays, and volunteer time off.
+Salary range of $60,000 to $70,000 per year with a competitive benefits package including health and life insurance, 403(b) match, and generous paid time off, holidays, and volunteer time off.
 This is a full-time position, expected to work 40 hours per week, based at the Filson’s campus in Louisville, Kentucky.
 The Filson’s standard operating hours are 8:30 am – 5:00 pm Monday through Friday.
 Because of the outreach nature of this position, the holder should expect to occasionally flex time to work on weekends and evenings.
 Occasional travel within Kentucky and the United States is required.
 This position reports to the Director of Collections & Research.

 Application Procedures

-Applications including 1) a cover letter detailing relevant experience and expertise, 2) a resume or CV, and 3) contact information for three professional references should be submitted to Dr. Patrick Lewis, Director of Collections & Research, via email at gro.l1701185913aciro1701185913tsihn1701185913oslif1701185913@siwe1701185913lkcir1701185913tap1701185913 by September 1, 2023.
+Applications including 1) a cover letter detailing relevant experience and expertise, 2) a resume or CV, and 3) contact information for three professional references should be submitted to Dr. Patrick Lewis, Director of Collections & Research, via email at gro.l1710839777aciro1710839777tsihn1710839777oslif1710839777@siwe1710839777lkcir1710839777tap1710839777.
+Questions about the position and application process should be directed to Dr. Lewis.

 Internships